jackMort/ChatGPT.nvim/README.md

   }
 }
 ```
-The `edit` strategy consists in showing the output side by side with the iput and
+The `edit` strategy consists in showing the output side by side with the input and
 available for further editing requests.
 For now, `edit` strategy is implemented for `chat` type only.